rackerlabs/technical-blog/content/blog/2021/2021-11-09-configure-tde-with-always-on-availability-group/index.md

 ### Let’s explore about how to Configure TDE with AlwaysOn Availability Group in the following scenarios.
 1. Adding TDE encrypted database to AG group.
-2. Configure TDE to the database which is already existing in the AG group.
+2. Configuring TDE to the database which is already existing in the AG group.
 3. Rotating Expired Certificate

 ### Scenario: Adding TDE encrypted database to AG group.